 The clue is, of course, the name.
 Toddlers become toddlers when they start to toddle – that is, make those wobbly first steps towards walking.
 The difference between babyhood and toddlerhood is usually a difference in mobility more than anything else, though of course children with different mobility timelines and abilities grow out of babyhood as well.
 Mobility is an easy shorthand for a developmental moment that’s hard to pin down because neither ‘baby’ nor ‘toddler’ are really scientific terms, so the difference can be subjective.

 So what’s in store for you, as the parent of a soon-to-be-toddler?
 Some mobility of your own, probably.
-Just because Baby doesn’t need to be literally attached to you at the hip anymore, that doesn’t mean you’re not still his favorite person to be around.
+Just because Baby doesn’t need to be literally attached to you at the hip anymore, that doesn’t mean you’re not still her favorite person to be around.
 Now you’re just expected to keep up, too!